Eyeworth Pond

 The Basics

-Terrain: Gravelled path, heathland, tarmac lane, mostly flat
+Terrain: Gravelled path, heathland, tarmac lane, mostly flat, very muddy in winter.

-Dogs: Yes, on leads around all the livestock
+Dogs: Keep dogs on leads around all the livestock.

 Refreshments: The Royal Oak, Fritham

-Parking: Free car park beside pond (Postcode: SO43 7HJ - W3W: amending/marathon/inherits)
+Parking: Free car at Eyeworth Pond, continue down the hill from the main car park in Fritham to reach this (Postcode: SO43 7HJ - W3W: amending/marathon/inherits)

 Eyeworth pond was created in 1871 to supply water to a nearby gunpowder factory, but these days it is a good spot for a picnic and to spot birds atop the lily pad covered water.
+The walk includes a small patch of woodland before hitting the heathland plains with rolling views.
 Complete this walk with a visit to the renowned Royal Oak at Fritham.

 The Route

-1. From the car park, walk along the gravelled path, with the pond on your left, into trees.
+From the car park, walk around the barrier and along the gravelled path with the pond on your left, heading into the trees.
 The trees will soon open up to heathland, where the heather is purple in late summer.
-Continue along the path until you eventually almost meet a road.
+Continue along the path until you eventually meet a barrier and the road, the B3078 Roger Penny Way, beyond (those with pushchairs will need to turn back here).

 Did you know?